 Regulation 2065/2003 establishes a safety assessment and authorization procedure for smoke flavorings intended for use in or on foods.
-Commission implementing Regulation 1321/2013 establishes the EU positive list of authorized smoke flavoring primary products for use in or on foods and/or for the production of derived smoke flavorings.
+Commission implementing Regulation 1321/2013 establishes the EU positive list of authorized smoke flavoring primary products for use in or on foods and/or to produce derived smoke flavorings.